adamsullovey/whistler-blackcomb-kibana-lift-monitor/readme.md

 ### Kibana isn't great for this purpose

 Overlapping lines on graphs hide data.
-Users can't tell exactly which lifts are closed since the last one in the list of queries covers up the other lines.
+Users can't tell exactly which lifts are closed by looking at the graphs because the last queried lift covers up the other lines at the same Y value.

 [Kibana rounds numbers to whole numbers](https://github.com/elasticsearch/kibana/issues/697), so the speed graph/histogram loses precision.
 Combine that with the overlapping lines mentioned above, and the graph becomes less useful.
-I had to multiply speeds by before loading them into ElasticSearch (speeds are in dm/s instead of m/s), otherwise all the lifts appear only have about 4 different speeds in the graph.
+I had to multiply speeds by 10 before loading them into ElasticSearch (speeds are in dm/s instead of m/s), otherwise all the lifts appear only have about 4 different speeds in the graph.

 Still, looking at the colourful squiggly lines is fun during opening and closing time on weekends.